 This second edition we will have a Jury Award for Best Short and Best Feature film/documentary and an Audience Award for Best Short and Best Feature film/documentary.

 You will receive the Award(s), the laurels, and of course exposure.

 Besides that, we will invite distributors to encourage them to pick up films for distribution.

-The films submitted through FilmFreeway when selected to be shown at the film festival will automatically enroll for the competition for the Jury & Audience Awards or they will be part of the official selction or our forum.
+The films submitted through FilmFreeway when selected to be shown at the film festival will automatically enroll for the competition for either the Jury & Audience Awards or they will be part of the official selction or our forum.